jejung/heimdall/README.md

 It can turn things difficult to classify since this words will appear on every document.
 To avoid this problem we will analyze a TF-IDF (Term Frequency–Inverse Document Frequency) to find the words that appear only in some documents.
+We will explain the TF-IDF functionality later on this paper.

 ![tfidf](https://cloud.githubusercontent.com/assets/13054871/24684492/c4583d5e-197c-11e7-80a6-35982ec305e3.png)